ShriyaBhatija/MO-CBO/README.md

         return costs
 ````

-2. In `problems/__init__.py`, add your custom problem as `.graphs.myproblem import CUSTOM_PROBLEM`
+2. In `problems/__init__.py`, add the line `.graphs.myproblem import CUSTOM_PROBLEM`
-3. In `problems/common.py`, add an abbreviation of your custom problem to the function `get_cbo_options()`, e.g. `custom: CUSTOM_PROBLEM()`
+3. In `problems/common.py`, append a tuple `('myproblem', MyProblem)` to the problems variable in `get_problem_options()` such that this problem is callable from command line arguments
-4. Create the observational and interventional datasets that will be used by the algorithm.
-For this run
+4. Create the observational and interventional datasets that will be used in the algorithm.
+Here, run for example
   ````
-  create_datasets.py --problem custom --exp-set mobo --seed 0
+  create_datasets.py --problem myproblem --exp-set mobo --seed 0
   ````

-## Citation
-Master's thesis jointly conducted at the Technical University of Munich and University of Cambridge.
-If you find our repository helpful for your work, please cite our paper:
-TBA
+to save the data in the folder `Data/myproblem/mobo/0`.